Vigneshgec/Sensor_Fault_Detection_Using_DL/README.md

 Utilize the models/ directory for implementing and experimenting with different deep learning architectures.

 Refer to the data/ directory for the dataset used in the research.

+Process to execute the main hybrid code, you'll need to follow these steps:
+Install necessary packages: Ensure you have numpy and tensorflow installed.
+You can install them using pip if you haven't already:

+pip install numpy tensorflow
+Save your model: Make sure you have a trained model saved in the specified path (cnn_lstm_hybrid_model.h5).
+This model should be trained to accept input data in the format defined in the code.

+Run the code: Copy the provided code into a Python script or a Jupyter Notebook.
+Ensure the path to your model file is correct.
+Then execute the script or notebook.

+Understand the code flow:

+The code begins by importing necessary libraries (numpy and load_model from tensorflow.keras.models).
+Example input data (time_stamps and heart_rates) are provided. heart_rates are normalized to be between 0 and 1.
+The trained model is loaded from the specified path.
+The input data is windowed to match the input shape expected by the model.
+The window size is set to 7.
+The model predicts the labels for the input data.
+The first prediction is adjusted based on the difference between the first two heart rate values.
+Finally, the predicted labels are outputted, and based on the count of fault predictions, a message indicating whether there's a fault in the sensor data is printed.
+Review the output: After execution, the script will print the predicted labels and a message indicating whether there's a fault in the sensor data based on the predictions.

+By following these steps, you should be able to execute the provided code and analyze its output.
+Make sure your environment is properly set up with the required packages and that the model file exists in the specified path.